-If you have some experience trading in Forex market, you must know that Forex brokers charge a commission for trading certain groups of instruments.
+If you have some experience trading in the Forex market, you must know that Forex brokers charge a commission for trading certain groups of instruments.
 The price of any instrument includes two prices, Ask price and Bid price.
 A difference between Ask price and Bid price is called a spread.
 If a trader opens and closes many positions, spreads can take a big bite out of their overall profit.
 Luckily, a trader can get a spread rebate.
 Read on to find on how to do it.

 What is a rebate service?

-Thanks rebate services, a trader is paid back a part of the spread, regardless of the outcome of a trade.
+Thanks to rebate services, a trader is paid back a part of the spread, regardless of the outcome of a trade.

 Forex rebates fall into two types: